 - Posted in a Prominent Location.
 Posting the notice in a prominent location that is accessible to all members if the location has been designated for the posting of general notices by the association in the annual policy statement, prepared pursuant to Section 5310.
 (Civ.
 Code § 4045(a)(3)).

 - Website.
 If the association maintains an internet website for the purpose of distributing information on association business to its members, by posting the notice on the association's internet website in a prominent location that is accessible to all members if designated as a location for posting general notices in the annual policy statement.
 (Civ.
 Code § 4045(a)(5)).

 Individual Notice-Delivery.
 If a provision of this act requires that an association deliver a document by “individual delivery” or “individual notice,” the document shall be delivered by one of the following methods:

 - First-class mail, postage prepaid, registered or certified mail, express mail, or overnight delivery by an express service carrier.
 The document must be addressed to the recipient at the address last shown on the association's books.

 - Email, facsimile, or other electronic means if the recipient consented in writing to that method of delivery.
 The consent may be revoked by the recipient.

 Sale of Emails.
 Associations and their managing agents cannot sell or transmit a member's personal information for any purpose without the consent of the member.
 (Civ.
 Code § 5230(c).)

-Incentives.
-Associations can offer incentives to their members to switch from paper to electronic delivery of disclosures, notices, and documents.
+Incentives for Electronic Delivery.
+Associations can offer incentives, such as gift cards, bottles of wine, etc., to their members to switch from paper to electronic delivery of disclosures, notices, and documents.

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.